 Forging ahead with treatment from a dentist without completely understanding your overall neuromuscular situation would be like determining whether you have heart disease after only checking your blood pressure.
 More often than not, the dental technology that we use eliminates unnecessary procedures as we get to the heart of your discomfort and oral health problems.

 To begin our neuromuscular approach to patient care, our Exam Coordinator will help you relax during a comfortable, illuminating discovery process.
 This is a time when we set our sights on helping you realize your dream of living pain-free and forge the foundation for a lasting, beautiful new smile.

-Here are five tools that Dr. White uses to ensure that he is providing patients with a comprehensive care plan:
+Here are five tools that Dr. Forbes uses to ensure that he is providing patients with a comprehensive care plan:

 3D Jaw Tracking – This biomedical instrument provides a multidimensional assessment of lower jaw function.
 It measures the movement of the jaw far more accurately than the eye alone.
 This makes it possible to document lower jaw motion, which is considered an excellent way of evaluating overall jaw function.
 This tool also can identify the amount of free space, the swallowing pattern, and the quality of the occlusion, or bite position.
 It substantiates the presence of disc problems and provides good ideas on how to reduce them.
 It is used to differentiate between the factors that cause the opening and closing of the lower jaw to change from the normal position to an abnormal position or vice versa.
 It is used in conjunction with EMG recordings.